kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/interview quesitons/readme.md

 - What is the CIA triad?

 - Explain data leakage.
+  The unauthorized transmission of data from an organization to any external source is known as data leakage.
+This data can be leaked physically or electronically via   hard drives, USB devices, mobile phones, etc., and could be exposed publicly or fall into the hands of a cyber criminal.
 - Explain SSL & TLS
+  SSL stands for Secure Socket Layer while TLS stands for Transport Layer Security.
+Both Secure Socket Layer and Transport Layer Security are the protocols used to     provide security between web browsers and web servers.
 - What are salted hashes?
+ Salting hashes sounds like one of the steps of a hash browns recipe, but in cryptography, the expression refers to adding random data to the input of a hash function   to guarantee a unique output, the hash, even when the inputs are the same.
 - Difference between VPN & VLAN
+ VPN:A VPN is a virtual private network that utilizes a public network (usually the Internet) to connect remote sites or users together.
+A typical VPN network has a   main local area network (LAN) at the corporate headquarters of a company, other LANs at remote offices or facilities, and individual users that connect from out in the  field.
+ VLAN:A VLAN is a group of networking devices configured to communicate on one or more LANs as if they were attached to the same wire, but actually they are located on a number of different LAN segments.
+VLAN networks are based on logical instead of physical connections with great flexibility.
+A VLAN network defines broadcast domains in a Layer 2 network.

 # VAPT Interview Questions